-At Omba we like to be forward thinking and since the inception of our firm and the development of our strategies and portfolios we have questioned the US centric nature of these indices.
-Typically for both MSCI and FTSE world indices the weight to the Unites States is somewhere between 50% and 60%.
-We don't feel this accurately reflects the world and the shift towards Asia and in particular China.
+At Omba we are forward thinking and since the inception of our firm and the development of our strategies and portfolios we have questioned the US-centric nature of many of these well-known global indices.
+For both MSCI and FTSE world indices the weight to the Unites States is over 60% and as high as over 70%.
+We don't believe this accurately reflects the world we live in today and the shift in economic and mankind activity towards Asia, and particularly China.
 For this reason, we designed our global equity allocations based on different inputs.
 Our allocation inherently underweights the US and over-weights China and Asia Pacific relative to the MSCI and FTSE world indices.
 In recent years these index providers have been increasing the weighting of China in their indices.
 Our clients value our forward thinking on this portfolio construction.
-We're not saying one should not use these indices as benchmarks for our process to see if we're right long term in our thinking but what we are asking you to think about is - does your investment and wealth manager use a major MSCI or FTSE global equity benchmark and if so which one, and how do they fare vs that index or do they mostly track it with little differentiation in their thinking.
-If their annualised performance over time is closely in line with the benchmark would it not perhaps be better to 1) invest in a passive process which is at least very likely to track the index closely and save you fees; or 2) consider a differentiated manager like Omba which uses the low cost building blocks of ETFs but designs the global asset allocation with long term forward thinking and a differentiated approach with high tracking error to these indices.
-Sources:6, 7,8
+We're not suggesting investors should not use these indices as benchmarks for our process to assess our skill in portfolio construction, but what we are asking investors to think about is: does your investment manager or wealth manager use a major MSCI or FTSE global equity benchmark, and if so which one, how do they fare vs. that index, and do they mostly track it with little differentiation in their thinking?
+If their annualised performance over time is closely in line with the benchmark, would it not perhaps be better to 1) invest in a passive product (like an ETF) which is at least very likely to track the index closely and save you fees; or 2) consider a differentiated manager like Omba which uses the low cost building blocks of ETFs but designs the global asset allocation with long term forward thinking and a differentiated approach with high active share and tracking error to these indices.
+Sources: 6,7,8